Expect the unexpected: augmented mixture models for black-hole-population studies: Simulated data

-with $\beta = 1.1$ and the redshift is
+with $\beta = 1.1,$ and the redshift is

 with $\kappa = 2$ between $z=0$ and $z = 2$.
-For all the other parameters (spins and extrinsic parameters) we used isotropic/uniform distributions, assumed known.
-From these distribution, we draw $10^5$ binaries and inject the corresponding signals in simulated noise representative of O3 sensitivity.\footnote{The noise curves used are publicly available here: \url{https://dcc.ligo.org/LIGO-T2000012-v1/public}} For each signal we compute the network signal-to-noise ratio $\rho$, randomly select 59 events with $\rho > 10$ and estimate their parameters using \textsc{Bilby} \citep{ashton:2019} to produce a mock catalogue with properties similar to the BBHs observed during O3.
+For all the other parameters (spins and extrinsic parameters), we used isotropic and uniform distributions, assumed known.
+From these distribution, we draw $10^5$ binaries and inject the corresponding signals in simulated noise representative of O3 sensitivity.\footnote{The noise curves used are publicly available here: \url{https://dcc.ligo.org/LIGO-T2000012-v1/public}} For each signal, we computed the network signal-to-noise ratio, $\rho$, randomly selected 59 events with $\rho > 10,$ and estimated their parameters using \textsc{Bilby} \citep{ashton:2019} to produce a mock catalogue with properties similar to the BBHs observed during O3.
 The selection effects can therefore accounted for using the search sensitivity estimates for O3 \citep[][v2]{sensitivityestimate:2023} released along with the third Gravitational Wave Transient Catalog (GWTC-3).

-We analyse this mock catalogue using the tapered PL (TPL) of the \plpeak~model augmented with (H)DPGMM.
+We analysed this mock catalogue using the tapered power law (TPL) of the \plpeak~model augmented with (H)DPGMM.
 The posterior distribution for the parameters $\Lambda_\mathrm{TPL} = \{\alpha,\delta,\mathrm{M}_\mathrm{min},\kappa,\beta\}$ is reported in Figure~\ref{fig:3d_corner}, whereas Figure~\ref{fig:3d_joyplot} shows the non-parametric reconstruction of the marginal $\mathrm{M}_1-z$ distribution.
-The inferred distributions are consistent with the expectations, being both in agreement with the simulated values and highlighting the presence of the Gaussian feature at around $35\ \msun$.
+The inferred distributions are consistent with the expectations, both being in agreement with the simulated values and highlighting the presence of the Gaussian feature at around $35\ \msun$.